 |Friday, 8:30 am to 4:00 pm.|

-For any and all communications, please email from your Bucks email account.
+For any and all documentation, please email from your student Bucks email account.
+Attachments need to be in PDF format.
 We are not in office to receive FAXES or USPS Mail and the turnaround for this is 30 to 60 days.
 For more information on converting forms, see our Forms Page.

 Important note: You will not receive accommodations unless you request them every semester

 - To request Academic Adjustments/Accommodations

 - To appeal the denial of academic accommodations

 - How to request alternative format texts

 - Audio Recording of Class Lectures